nguyenanhtucom/IgH-EtherCAT-Master/README.md

 	DEVICE_MODULES="e1000e"

-## The EtherCAT master service can now be started, restarted and stopped using:
+## The EtherCAT master service can now be started, restarted and stopped using

 sudo /etc/init.d/ethercat start